sockeqwe/sqlbrite-dao/README.md

 ## ObjectMapper
 This project doesn't aim to implement a full ORM framework and will never be.
-However, it uses annotation processing to generate code for reading value from `Cursor` and handle `ContentValues`.
+It just uses annotation processing to generate code for reading value from `Cursor` and handle `ContentValues`.
 With `@Column` you specify with database table column belongs to which field of your Model class.
 You can annotate fields (no private or protected fields are allowed) or public setter methods.
 With `@ObjectMappable` you have to annotate your model class containnig `@Column` annotations like this: